Facilities Maintenance Specialist (100%) Falcon Center

-Job Duties: Position provides comprehensive maintenance of the indoor and outdoor facilities that make up the Falcon Center Complex and other areas as specified (i.e., Intramural Athletic Complex, Amphitheater, David Smith Stadium and Ramer Field, as well as the softball, soccer, tennis and track and field facilities).
-This is a full-time position that requires a flexible schedule due to the nature of maintaining a multi-purpose facility with many stakeholders, events, and activities.
-Evening, weekend, and on-call scheduling is required due to the nature of the constituents being served.
+Job Duties: This position provides comprehensive maintenance of the indoor and outdoor facilities that make up the Falcon Center Complex and other areas as specified (i.e., Intramural Athletic Complex, Amphitheater, David Smith Stadium and Ramer Field, as well as the softball, soccer, tennis and track and field facilities).
+These facilities are to be maintained at a high level in order to provide attractive, useful and a safe campus environment to meet diverse university community needs.
+The position will report to the Director of Falcon Center Operations.
 The Facilities Maintenance Specialist will be exposed to a wide array of responsibilities as a result of the dynamic environment of the Health and Human Performance, Campus Recreation, Athletic Department, and community activities.
 This position will require complex custodial and maintenance of state of the art facility equipment; be directly involved with the leadership of other employees; may require specialized licensing and certifications; and often be responsible for coordinating the facilities and grounds maintenance shop.

 UW-River Falls does not offer H-1B or other work authorization visa sponsorship for this position.
 Candidates must be legally authorized to work in the United States at the time of hire and maintain work authorization throughout the employment term.
 If you have questions regarding this, please contact Human Resources at 715-425-3221.